Overview of Cheese from Italy

 Mozzarella - Authentic Mozarella is made with water buffalo milk.
 When made with cow milk, the correct term is “Fiordilatte”.
 The process used is the classic “Pasta Filata”, of hand stretching and kneading after the curd is dipped into hot whey.
 When exported, Mozzarella is most often seen as a soft, fresh cheese formed into a ball shape and stored in water.
 However fresh mozzarella must be eaten within 24 hours and is one of the sublime pleasures on earth!
 You can taste fresh mozzarella in many high-end restaurants in Italy, particularly in Campania where real Mozzarella di Bufala is made.
 At the Vanullo dairy for example, taste just-made Buffalo milk yoghurts, ice creams, and moist mozzarella “braids” (called “treccia”)- an unforgettable experience!
 Delicious served with heirloom tomatoes and fresh basil (called an "insalata caprese", or “Capri Salad), it's also the world's favorite pizza topping.

-Cheese from Sardinia and Sicilian, Italian Islands
+Sardinia and Sicilian, Italian Islands

 Fiore Sardo - “Sardinian Flower”, this sheep’s cheese (pecorino) is firm and with savory nuances of Mediterranean herbs.
 Aged from 1-6 months, this cheese is of the highest quality and is made using historic techniques.